-Peter Jones formed Redesign Network in Toronto, 2013 after winding up the US-based boutique firm Redesign Research formerly located in Dayton, Ohio.
+Peter Jones formed Redesign Network as a partnership in Toronto after winding up the US-based boutique firm Redesign Research (located in Dayton, Ohio).
 The Redesign Network works with a constellation of skilled senior designers, mixed-methods researchers, and engagement facilitators for large-scale and complex design challenges.
-The Design Domains figure (Design 1.0 – 4.0) presents four significant different contexts for design strategy, stakeholder or user engagement, and impact.
+Design Domains (Design 1.0 – 4.0) presents four different contexts for design strategy, stakeholder or user engagement, and impact.
 We are organized to work effectively across all four contexts, and actively seek client projects where integration of systemic design, strategic foresight and interactive products are delivered together for higher stage impact.

 Peter has led the design of thinking tools, decision support, and information services for clinicians, scientists, education and professional practices through mixed-methods design, engaged fieldwork and cognitive system analysis.
 Redesign Research was an innovator in discovering and designing long-duration platforms for information-based practices, such as clinical sensemaking, scientific information search, legal analysis and case management.

 We create successful and enduring information resources for complex practices and work.
 Redesign advocates systemic design for practice and services, based on understanding the patterns and meaning of human activity. adapting innovative methods from interpretive and empirical traditions.
 The design values of Redesign engagements over twenty years continue with:

 - Design/research for calibrated, high usability platforms supporting productive engagement in complex activities.

 - Customized methods and team engagements to design uniquely effective and inimitable innovations that establish an offer or brand’s relevance to customers.

 - Practice development within client organizations to sustain innovation through diffusion of learning value.